Botanical Name: Ribes 'Imperial White'

 Flower Form: White.

 Pruning: Remove dead wood.
-Prune to rejuvenate new growth.
+Prune to rejuvenate new growth in early Spring.

 Unable to ship to: AE AK DE GU HI MA ME NC NH NJ PR RI WV